Published OnJuly 8, 2026

 • I know the difference between quitting and regrouping, and I never confuse them.

-Warrior Mindset Affirmations for Courage and Action
+Warrior Affirmations for Courage and Daily Action

 • I take the next step even when I cannot see the full path.